woman walking with mental service dog

 Post-traumatic Stress Disorder

 PTSD is a condition that can develop after someone experiences or witnesses a traumatic event that involved a serious physical threat or harm, such as war, a sexual assault, or the sudden death of a loved one.
+People with PTSD can feel intense fear, horror, or helplessness.
+But a well-trained service dog can help its owner in various ways.

 It can help to foster a greater sense of security, encourage a daily routine, and give medication reminders, for example.